How Often to Balance Tires?

 Tire balancing is a crucial maintenance task that ensures smooth driving, improved handling, and extended tire life.
 By evenly distributing the vehicle’s weight across all tires, balancing helps reduce vibrations and enhance overall performance.

-As a general rule, it’s recommended to balance your tires every 6,000 to 8,000 miles or during every other oil change.
+Most vehicles benefit from having their tires rebalanced every 6,000 to 8,000 miles or during regular tire rotations.
 However, factors like vehicle type, driving conditions, and wear patterns can affect the timing.
 If you frequently drive long distances or on rough roads, you may need to balance your tires more often.

 You should also rebalance your tires if you notice vibrations, handling issues, or after tire replacements, rotations, or repairs.
 Regular balancing enhances safety, fuel efficiency, and overall vehicle performance, making it a valuable investment in long-term maintenance.